 BIGS Neuroscience Thesis Award and Travel Grants

-A BIGS Neuroscience PhD prize will be awarded each year for the best PhD thesis submitted by BIGS Neuroscience doctoral students.
-Prerequisites for receiving the prize are a degree with the grade „Summa cum laude“ and successful participation in BIGS Neuroscience.
+A BIGS Neuroscience Thesis Award will be awarded each year for the best PhD thesis submitted by BIGS Neuroscience doctoral students.
+Prerequisite for receiving the prize is successful participation in BIGS Neuroscience.

 BIGS Neuroscience is pleased to support BIGS Neuroscience graduate students with travel grants for attendance at renowned international conferences or innovative methods courses.

-Get further information about the submission procedure for the Thesis Award and more details about the application for travel grants in the Prizes and Awards section.
+Get further information about the submission procedure in the Awards and Travel Grants section.

 The Teaching Committee is responsible for the design of the curriculum as well as for the regular review and continuous improvement of the individual components.
 The committee identifies the needs and interests of the participants and adapts the curriculum and course offerings to these requirements.
 The committee monitors the quality of the courses on offer and develops new courses to meet the needs of doctoral students.
 See the current Teaching Committee members in the Organizational Structure section.